MathematicGuy/RemoteObsidian/Artificial Intelligence/Motivating PCA.md

 + ?
 3rd Step is to **calc the Eigenvalue and Eigenvectors of the Covariance Matrix** **Visual Example:**
 	![[Pasted image 20240704134853.png]]
 + ?
+We could call the Eigenvalue and Eigenvectors pair we found as the PCA (Principle Component Analysis)

++ ?
 4th is to Sort Eigenvalue and Eigenvector by it size.
 (Help we to access the most important features (v and $\mu$) easier)
 ![[Pasted image 20240704134810.png]]